jlpabon/Websitejlpv1/content/courses/example/_index.md

 ---

-I hope these slides and notes that I prepared for my Calculus-2 recitations are useful for you.
+I hope these slides and notes that I prepared for my Calculus-2 lectures, and other courses, are useful for you.
 Any feedback feel free to contact me.
 Best wishes!

 - [MAT112RecitationWeek102020JosePabonFinal.pdf][1]